Contact Us

 Ready to Adapt to the New Rules?

 Don't let the end of the de minimis exemption disrupt your business.
 The best way to navigate these changes is to prepare now with a partner who understands the new regulations.
+With our established US presence and dedicated teams across the country, we have the on-the-ground knowledge to help.

 What is the de minimis exemption, and why is it changing?